CodeStix/typed-react-form/docs/reference/useListener.md

 ## Return value

-Returns a object containing the following fields, which you can destruct:
+Returns a `FormField` instance containing the following fields, which you can destruct:

 ```tsx
 return {